isabella232/sfcc-helpcenter/content/md/cartridge-configuration/07-multi-storefront-configuration.md

 **3-2.2-Akeneo-Full-Import-Storefront job**

-Click on `3-2.2-Akeneo-Full-Import-Storefront` jobn then go to the `Job Steps` tab.
+Click on `3-2.2-Akeneo-Full-Import-Storefront` job then go to the `Job Steps` tab.

 Configure this job `Scope` with all storefronts.